Volvo V90 Review & Prices

 The design itself is very Swedish – minimalist, simple and easy to use – with vast swathes of unvarnished wood trims and chrome highlights that make it look posh, but not ostentatious.

 The built-in sat nav is good but suffers from the same fiddly controls as the rest of the infotainment.
 The screen isn’t quite as responsive as a BMW or Mercedes system, but it does recognise the pinch and swipe gestures you use on your phone.
-While it can be easy to get lost in the infotainment’s see of menus, the large home button makes it easy to get back to the main screen and you can configure it to suit your requirements.
+The large home button makes it easy to get back to the main screen and you can configure it to suit your requirements.

-Unlike earlier models, the updated V90 comes as standard with a digital instrument binnacle that has clear graphics and various display options.
-Ultimate models also get a head-up display that projects information like current speed onto the windscreen.
+Unlike earlier models, the updated V90 comes as standard with a digital instrument binnacle that has clear graphics and various display options — it’s much easier on the eyes than the often too-bright digital instruments of some others.
+Ultra models also get a head-up display that projects information like current speed onto the windscreen.

 All models come with Apple CarPlay and Android Auto so if you get bored of Volvo’s system, you can always default back to the more intuitive menus of your mirrored smartphone screen.